Written and recorded at the very end of the 1980s, Lost Paradise

 began on Black Sabbath to one of its logical conclusions, mixed with the raw feeling of Satanic Rites.

-on here.
-Unlike many of the band's later efforts, or even those that were influenced by this, there is nothing pretty about
+found on here.
+Unlike many of the band's later efforts, or even those that were influenced by this, there is nothing pretty

 of Nick Holmes, whose voice is deep and yet somewhat throaty as well.
 Occasionally, the music is reminiscent of Autopsy, yet

 the dreadful atmosphere is much darker, accentuated by the hellish lead work.
 Even from the earliest days, the guitar playing